Monogram Logo: Fonts, Styles, Examples, and More

 Combination marks include both icons and letters.
 Often, new companies use such logos to make their brand names recognizable.
 If they grow to become widely known, the wordmark is usually dropped and the pictorial or abstract sign remains.

-In other combination marks, the brand name is so integrated in the design, that it’s hard to separate the two.
+In other combination marks, the brand name is so integrated into the design, that it’s hard to separate the two.
 The Burger King logo is a brilliant example.
 Remove the wordmark, and the two bread buns are left without their juicy filling.

 Now, you’re armed with the knowledge of the seven main logo types.
 If you need to, you can further explore their specificities, consider the benefits and downsides of each.
-Once ready, make an informed choice, and narrow down your creative focus on that specific type of a design.
+Once ready, make an informed choice, and narrow down your creative focus on that specific type of design.

 There are lots of tools online that can ease your job, and help you create a company logo you’re truly proud of.
 How about exploring some of those?